Progress report for GNE20-244

 Create management strategies for farmers.

-- Pastured poultry effectiveness: Large-scale organic poultry growth operations often place poultry on their fields to manage for insect pests, rejuvenate the soils, and substitute feed.
-We will examine the before-and-after poultry flock foraging gastropod numbers to assess the effectiveness of poultry management.
-Three 10m lines will be surveyed for ten minutes each before and after poultry exposure to pasture.
+1. Pastured poultry effectiveness: Large-scale organic poultry growth operations often place poultry on their fields to manage for insect pests, rejuvenate the soils, and substitute feed.
+We examined the before-and-after poultry foraging effectiveness on reducing gastropod numbers.
+Three 10m lines were surveyed for ten minutes each before and after poultry exposure to pasture.

-- Mowing effectiveness: Although many producers use pasture as primary feed sources, and are eager to get small ruminants out onto lush spring pastures, mowing pastures may significantly reduce gastropod numbers.
-Population densities of gastropods will be measured to determine the effectiveness of mowing on gastropod control with a random complete block design.
+2. Mowing effectiveness: Shortening vegetation has been shown to reduce invertebrate populations.
+Population densities of gastropods were measured to determine the effectiveness of mowing on gastropod control with a random complete block design.

 Gastropod and Larval Collection Results: